finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

 # **getAllLegalEntityAccessMetadata**
 > Map&lt;String, List&lt;AccessMetadataValue&gt;&gt; getAllLegalEntityAccessMetadata(idTypeScope, idTypeCode, code, effectiveAt, asAt)

-[EXPERIMENTAL] GetAllLegalEntityAccessMetadata: Get Access Metadata rules for a Legal Entity
+[EARLY ACCESS] GetAllLegalEntityAccessMetadata: Get Access Metadata rules for a Legal Entity

 Pass the Scope and Code of the Legal Entity identifier along with the Legal Entity code parameter to retrieve the associated Access Metadata